|Teaching method||Contact hours|

 Part 3 (20%) Teams present their design to course participants, staff and farmers.
 Grades are assigned on the combined marking of an individual exam at the end of Part 1, final designs (poster, presentation and report), and an individual exam on the last day reflecting on process and course outcomes.

-- know the scientific and intuitive interconnection between the agro-ecological, the socio-economic and the cultural aspects of farming systems;
+- understand the scientific and intuitive interconnection between the agro-ecological, the socio-economic and the cultural aspects of farming systems;

-- be able to apply the 10 designing principles of Permaculture on farm level;
+- apply the 10 designing principles of Permaculture on farm level;

-- be able to assess the sustainability of their (re)designed food production system;
+- assess the sustainability of their (re)designed food production system;

-- be able to reflect on their own learning process and design capacities.
+- reflect on their own learning process and design capacities.

 - practical extensively supervised;